catelynnne/COMP2521-25T1-F13A/README.md

 # COMP2521 Friday 3pm Tutorial Code
-Code that we have written together in class
+You can find code that we have written together in class in this repo :)